-CBDS issues invoices after parcels have shipped and issues separate invoices for Transportation cost and, if applicable, Importation cost:
+CBDS issues invoices after parcels have shipped.
+If Importation costs apply, CBDS issues separate invoices for Transportation cost and Importation costs.

-The Transportation cost is based on the shipper rate card and billable weight of the shipment as measured at the CBDS Consolidation Center.
+The Transportation cost is based on the shipper rate card and the billable weight of the shipment as measured at the CBDS Hub.
 The shipment’s rate card is specific to the shipment’s service class.
-Different service classes use different rate cards.
+Different service classes use other rate cards.

 When a merchant creates a shipment, the API returns the estimated Transportation cost based on the weight and dimensions entered in the API request.
-The invoiced Transportation cost is based on the actual weight and dimensions measured at the CBDS Consolidation Center.
+The invoiced Transportation cost is based on the actual weight and dimensions measured at the CBDS Hub.
 The Transportation cost might also include accessorial charges.

-The Importation cost applies only if the shipment uses a DDP service class.
-Importation cost includes the duties and taxes assessed at the destination country’s customs border and might also include a Pitney Bowes disbursement fee.
+Importation costs apply only if the shipment uses a DDP service class.
+Importation costs include the duties and taxes assessed at the destination country’s customs border and might also have a Pitney Bowes disbursement fee.
 CBDS issues the Importation invoice after the parcel clears customs at the destination country.